Vix.cpp v2.7.0 is here Read the blog

 Pass runtime arguments

-Runtime arguments are arguments passed to your program.
+Runtime arguments are arguments passed to your program after it starts.

 bash